TwistingTwists/obsidian-tools/estate.md

 - experience with stable diffusion - hands on way to experiment
 - challenges you are facing -- can hlep alleviate this
 - veo - pub sub / api / load balancing / query expansion

+2025-07-24

+cannot get the `get_booking_by_id` from bakend

+1. try to deploy on estate staging - and see if you can get data there?
+	- [ ] dockerfile setup for staging
+	- [ ] setup github actions??
+	- [ ] on production, setup canister_ids.json properly?? in the ci